Ryan Murphy (producer): 2018–present: 9-1-1, Pose and Netflix productions

-In 2018, Netflix signed Murphy for a development deal with a compensation of $300 million over a period of five years.
+In 2018, Netflix signed Murphy for a development deal with compensation of $300 million over a period of five years.
 In September 2019, The Politician was released on Netflix to generally positive reviews.
-The series was nominated for two Golden Globe Awards and renewed for a second season due to be released in late 2020.
+The series was nominated for two Golden Globe Awards and renewed for a second season, which was released in mid-2020.
 Murphy then co-created the 9-1-1 spin-off series 9-1-1: Lone Star, which premiered on Fox in January 2020.

-In May 2020, the period miniseries Hollywood was released to mixed reviews.
+In May 2020, Murphy's period miniseries Hollywood was released to mixed reviews.
 Murphy served as co-creator, writer and director for the series.
 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named him among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".

-Murphy co-created, with Ian Brennan, Dahmer – Monster: The Jeffrey Dahmer Story, the ten-part miniseries that premiered on Netflix in September 2022.
-The series took the #1 spot on Netflix in the first week of its release.
+In 2021, Murphy wrote for and executive produced Halston, a miniseries about the designer Halston starring Ewan McGregor.

+Alongside his Glee co-creator Ian Brennan, Murphy co-created the true crime anthology series Monster (2022–present) for Netflix.
+Initially intended to be a ten-part limited series, the first season was titled Dahmer – Monster: The Jeffrey Dahmer Story (2022) and became one of the most-watched Netflix series of all time.
+The second season, Monsters: The Lyle and Erik Menendez Story, was released in September 2024.
+Both seasons were met with commercial success but mixed reviews, with most critics criticizing the ethics of true crime media and Murphy's approach to the victims.

 In the media

 In October 2015, Murphy received the Award of Inspiration from amfAR, The Foundation for AIDS Research for his contributions to TV and film as well as his work in the fight against AIDS.

 In 2017, Murphy launched the Half Initiative, which aims to make Hollywood more inclusive by creating equal opportunities for women and minorities behind the camera.
 Less than one year after launching Half, Ryan Murphy Television's director slate hired 60% women directors and 90% met its women and minority requirement.
-In conjunction with the hiring goals, the Initiative launched the Half-Director Mentorship Program in which every director on every Ryan Murphy Television production mentors emerging women and minority directors through pre-production and post-production along with offering a significant stipend for their commitment.
+In conjunction with the hiring goals, he helped many people with the Initiative launched the Half-Director Mentorship Program in which every director on every Ryan Murphy Television production mentors emerging women and minority directors through pre-production and post-production along with offering a significant stipend for their commitment.
 Filmmaker Kristin Fairweather, the first recipient of a HALF award, described her experience in an interview with Screen Comment's Rudy Cecera.